 Do I Need Planning Permission to Insulate My Conservatory Roof?

 You don’t need planning permission to insulate your conservatory roof unless you make significant alterations.
-Changing the height, pitch, or materials of the roof may require building regulations approval.
+Changing the roof’s height, pitch, or materials may require building regulations approval.

-If you live in a listed house or your home sits in a conservation area, you may need planning permission.
+You may need planning permission if you live in a listed house or if your home sits in a conservation area.
 Planning laws were changed in 2010, relaxing the rule that stated 75% of the conservatory roof had to be translucent.

 How Long Will It Take to Replace My Conservatory Roof?